Saturday Night Grease: Plot

 Tim has developed a crush on Olivia Newton-John, whose portrait has replaced that of Queen Elizabeth II on his wall.
 His obsession prompts him to emulate the mannerisms, hairstyle and fashions exhibited by Newton-John's Grease co-star, John Travolta, in Saturday Night Fever, although he admits to not having seen the latter film because of its X-rating.
 Tim visits a disco but is promptly ejected.
 He returns home and confides in Graeme and Bill that he is visiting discos in the hope of finding a date.

 Graeme and Bill offer to accompany Tim to a disco.
 Bill wears a tail-coat with ridiculously long tails and tap shoes with actual taps on them.
-Graeme wears a pink dress, parodying the pink ladies of Grease.
+Graeme wears a pink ballet dress, parodying the pink ladies of Grease.
 When Tim confesses his inability to dance, Graeme teaches him the Disco Heave, part of which involves miming vomiting induced by hearing a Max Bygraves record.
 But, once the teachings done Graeme was utterly revolted by the prospect of "snogging when the impatient Tim gets carried away with his smutting behaviour and hot-headedly decides to go out dancing by himself (using his "smoky urban charm" for some "choreographed canoodling, heavy petting and I'm gonna do it my way!").